 Body and Soul can have some niche uses depending on the encounter.
 It should not be used unless you have a clear understanding of why you are taking it.
 Angelic Feather is the better option in most scenarios.

 Tier 3 (Level 30) Talents for Discipline Priests

 - Shield Discipline causes you to gain 0.5% of your maximum Mana whenever one of your Power Word: Shield is completely consumed by damage.

 - Mindbender replaces Shadowfiend.
-Mindbender has a 1-minute cooldown and 12-second duration (down from a 3-minute cooldown and 15-second duration for Shadowfiend), and it restores 0.5% of your maximum Mana with each of its attacks (whereas Shadowfiend does not restore any Mana).
+Mindbender has a 1-minute cooldown and 12-second duration (down from a 3-minute cooldown and 15-second duration for Shadowfiend), and it restores 0.5% of your maximum Mana with each of its attacks.

-- Power Word: Solace is an active ability with a 12-second cooldown.
+- Power Word: Solace is an active ability with a 15-second cooldown.
 It deals Holy damage to the target, and restores 1% of your maximum Mana.

 Shield Discipline is not ideal in most situations currently due to it being rather lacking in providing any throughput as well as it being so comparable to the Mana savings provided by Power Word: Solace.
 Shield Discipline in Legion was balanced around a relatively cheaper Power Word: Shield and an old version of Rapture that allowed you to take more advantage of this talent.
-The current version is balanced around Power Word: Shield having no cooldown making this talent slightly less valuable in Battle for Azeroth.
+The current version is balanced around Power Word: Shield having no cooldown making this talent slightly less valuable in Discipline Priests current iteration.